martynchamberlin/calculator/README.md

 You'll notice this application is colorful.
 That's because the assignment was to be for 6th graders to use.
 I dislike how bland most C# applications are (particularly in academia) and so I welcomed this opportunity to build something colorful.

+## What's up with those Mac OS X file names?

+I have a deep distrust of the Windows operating system.
+Whenever I log into it, I tend to back up every keystroke into Dropbox.
+Since I run Windows virtually on my Macbook Pro, switching back to native Mac OS X is a swope of 4 fingers.
+I do as little in Windows as I possibly have to.
+So that's why this project, although specific to the Windows operating system, has Mac OS X files scattered throughout.
+Amusing that the default `.gitignore` configurations that GitHub provides for Visual Studio projects does not account for this.
+They should appreciate that a disproportionate number of GitHub users are likely to be VM'ing into Windows from a superior operating system.

 ## Usage

 You are welcome to download, run, and learn from my code.
 You are also welcome to criticize it and improve it.